 Magazines with advice about growing pot, such as High Times, were only available to adults.
 This was because they were only sold in liquor stores or head shops.
 In the ’70s, a head shop was where a person could buy pipes, screens, and other such items.
 However, a person had to be 18-years-old to enter the weed paraphernalia section.

 An article in SFGate posed the following question: “Where do your parents go when they need weed?”
-The article further reports the results of a National Survey on Drug Use and Health done in 2013.
+The article further reports the results of a National Survey on Drug Use and Health, completed in 2013.
 They are as follows: